Table of Contents_

 In addition to a solid wireless connection, a Wi-Fi router offers advantages like hardware-level network security and features like firewall and VPN protection.
 Also, you have the option on most Wi-Fi routers to use an ethernet port to reach your maximum bandwidth.

 The further you are from your wireless router, your wireless devices might experience a faulty internet connection.
 In addition, your connection via Wi-Fi might suffer as more people log onto your wireless network, making your high-speed internet seem slow.

-Between a dongle or Wi-Fi router, the most convenient option depends on your habits.
+Between a dongle or a Wi-Fi router, the most convenient option depends on your habits.
 If you primarily use the internet at home on a desktop computer, you’ll likely do best with a wireless router.
 That said, if you’re constantly on the move with travel or work, a Wi-Fi dongle might be the ideal solution for wireless internet.

 Wi-Fi dongles reduce internet speeds during peak mobile data times as more people draw on the mobile network.

-Are WiFi Dongle and WiFi hotspot same?
+Are WiFi Dongle and WiFi hotspot the same?

 A Wi-Fi dongle and hotspot are roughly the same things but in different forms.
 A dongle connects via the computer USB port, while a hotspot acts as a wireless modem router combo.